kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 When we write a fraction as $\frac{3}{4}$ we mean the decimal $0.75$ and matters are clear.
 But all whole numbers are also fractions with the denominator being $1$.
 So, the fraction $\frac{3}{1}$ is rarely written in that form, even if syntactically correct, because usage dictates that whole numbers are written to stand on their own, as $3$, in this case.
 Again, the $1$ in the denominator is assumed to be unobtrusively present: [out of sight but _not_ out of mind](https://dictionary.cambridge.org/dictionary/english/out-of-sight-out-of-mind).

 When we write $4^2$, spoken out as "four squared" we mean the number obtained by multiplying $4$ by itself.
 This nomenclature arose because, if 4 was associated with the _length_ of, say, a piece of string, the number "four squared" was used to denote the _area_ of a square that had a side of length $4$.
+So, $4^2 = 4\times4 = 16$

 Likewise, the expression $7^3$ or "seven cubed" denoted the volume of a cube of side $7$.
 Beyond the third dimension, this naming scheme faded out, because we cannot percieve dimensions higher than three.

 Therefore, $6^4$ is spoken as "six raised to the fourth (power)" or "six to the four".
 In such statements, the number $6$ is called the _base_ and the number $4$ is called the _exponent_.

-When a number, say 5, is not raised to any power, but is written as itself, it is not written as $5^1$---although that would be perfectly correct---but is actually written simply as $5$.
+Following this logic, we might assert that $5^1 = 5$ and that is perfectly correct.
+But again, convention intrudes to say that we write it simply as $5$. _Any number raised to the power of $1$ equals itself_.

 The notation making $1$ implicit in these scenarios reduces clutter and simplifies notation.
-The absence of the implicit $1$ might trouble the heart of the innocent young mathematician, and familiarity with these conventions will make such a student more comfortable with the subject.
+The absence of the implicit $1$ might trouble the heart of the sincere young mathematician, but familiarity with these conventions will make for comfort in using them.

 ## Multiplication